 - Be alert for signs of our resources section. and be prepared to refer your patient if you suspect an addiction issue.
 For a list of treatment resources, visit

 - Itchy skin or unexplained cuts or scabs

 - Poor hygiene

 - School or work performance problems

 - Out of or in need of money

 - Nodding off or constant sleep problems

-New Department of State regulations for the safe prescribing of opioid analgesics were published in the January 1, 2017, issue of the Delaware Register of Regulations and will take effect April 1, 2017.
-The new regulations specify when informed consent is required and when a treatment agreement is required in relation to prescribing these medications.
+New Department of State regulations for the safe prescribing of opioid analgesics were published in the January 1, 2017 issue of the Delaware Register of Regulations and took effect April 1, 2017.
+The new regulations specify that when informed consent and a treatment agreement is required in relation to prescribing these medications.

 The treatment agreement information and example informed consent form are intended to be samples only.
 Use of this information is not intended to fulfill a practitioner’s legal duty to obtain full and complete informed consent.
 Medical providers are encouraged to customize the forms and work with legal counsel prior to using the forms in their medical practice.

 - physical therapy